How quickly are the Board of Education Minutes posted?

 Yes.
-Board meetings are open to the public but there is only a short opportunity at the beginning and end of each meeting to share public concerns.
+Board meetings are open to the public but there is only a short opportunity at the end of each meeting to share public concerns.
 The rest of the meeting is held in public, but is not an appropriate time for community interaction.

 If I have concerns to present to the Board, what is the appropriate action to take?

 If your issue is about student related problems the appropriate process to have your concerns addressed is:

 1. Contact your student's teacher to see if the issue can be appropriately dealt with.

 2. If the issue cannot be adequately resolved, contact the building Principal.

 3. If the issue remains unaddressed, contact the Superintendent.